altwares21/thisnthat/README.md

 ## Features

 - **Responsive Design**: Built using Tailwind CSS for a fully responsive layout.
+- **Cart Persistence**:
+  - The cart state is saved to `localStorage`, ensuring that items in the cart remain even after refreshing the page.
+  - This feature enhances the user experience by preventing accidental loss of cart data.
+- **EmailJS Integration**:
+  - The checkout process uses EmailJS to send order confirmation emails.
+  - Emails include customer details, selected delivery and payment methods, and a summary of the cart items.
+  - Provides a seamless and automated way to confirm orders.
 - **Side Hamburger Menu**:
   - Includes a close button and a centered logo.
   - Displays navigation links with larger, clickable text for better usability.